Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 - The Badgers have covered the spread twice in five opportunities this season.

-- Wisconsin has played as a favorite of -350 or more twice this season and won both games.
+- Wisconsin has entered the game as favorites three times this season and won twice.

-- The implied probability of a win from the Badgers, based on the moneyline, is 77.8%.

-- SMU has covered the spread twice in four opportunities this year.

 Wisconsin vs. SMU Over/Under Stats